chocabloc/encrypt/README.md

-Tiny tools to encrypt and decrypt files.
+quick-and-dirty tools to encrypt and decrypt files.

-WARNING: These programs haven't been tested for their security.
-Don't use them for security-sensitive purposes.
+WARNING: these programs haven't been tested for their security. don't use them for security-sensitive purposes.

+build: make
+install: sudo make install
+uninstall: sudo make uninstall